PawelBorkowy/Portfolio/README.md

 My name is Paweł Borkowy.
 My journey with software testing started in the middle of 2022.
 On this site I would like to share my gained experience within world of IT.

+At this moment I am looking for my first commercial experience.
+The next step is to gather knowledge and skills about automated tests in Cypress.

 ## Tools & Software

 * Jira, Trello